Montana-Media-Arts/340-interactive-art/modules/week-1/_posts/2017-01-05-class-overview.md

 Now that you have gone through the syllabus, along with its technical details and policies, let's talk about what this course will actually look like.

+## Technical Skill Acquisition and Learning a New Tool

+The first half of this semester will be an intense introduction to the real-time render engine and development environment of TouchDesigner.
+We will focus a lot of energy initially on getting everyone up and feeling comfortable with this tool.

 ## Text & Reading

-There will be a lot of reading.
-But I will also supplement the course with some synchronous lectures to hopefully help guide and aid along the way.
+There will be a lot of reading since all of the content is presented asynchronously through this website.
+But I will supplement the course with some synchronous lectures to help guide and aid along the way.
 I recognize that this is not easy stuff.
 Don't worry!
 We will get through this together even online!

 ## Videos

 See above in the Text & Reading portion.
-I will try and help by creating videos and posting ones that I think are helpful as well.
+I will work to create content videos that offer additional information on the content within this website.
+Likewise, I will post a number of external videos that offer additional information about the content in question.

 ## Pace

 This course takes time.
-Some things might be easier that others.
-However, we will ramp into the course slowly over the next few weeks.
-But, you should set aside time now in your schedule for course work.
+Some things might be easier than others.
+I highly encourage you to set aside time in your weekly schedule to devote to course work.

-This week is a chance for you to get familiarize yourself with tools on your computer, absorb the syllabus, and schedule out time in your week for class work.
+This week is a chance for you to  familiarize yourself with tools on your computer, absorb the syllabus, and schedule out time in your week for class work.

 ## Dates & Weekly Flow

 This course will _mostly_ run as weekly modules.

 When a module is released (i.e., it goes live on Moodle and this site), you will have one week to work through it, complete the homework, and submit your homework.
-You homework will always be due by 11:59 PM on the Tuesday of the next week.
-Please don't wait until 11:59 PM to submit your homework.
-Everyone tries and the Moodle might be on hiatus and then sad things can happen.
+Your homework will always be due by 11:59 PM on the due date.
+However, please don't wait until 11:59 PM to submit your homework.
+(This is a recipe for late work and stress)

-For example, this module is opening on Tuesday, August 25th.
-Therefore, you have through next Tuesday, September 1st to complete the module.
-Likewise, your homework is due Tuesday by 11:59 PM.
+{% comment %}
+Semester specific information
+{% endcomment %}

+For this semester, we are planning on running weekly content **Friday to Friday**. (_This is subject to change if necessary as the semester progresses_)

+So, for example, a week 2's content will open this Friday morning, 1/15.
+You will then have until next Friday, 1/22 @ 11:59pm to submit your homework for the week.

+We are currently planning on scheduling zoom-class sessions (optional) on Thursdays.
+This will allow you to work through the content on your own, then come with last minute questions and problems the day before your homework is due.

 ## Homework